drmacsika/drmacsika/README.md

 # 💫About Me :
-I am a tech-savvy Senior Backend Engineer with over eight years in the software development arena.
+I am a tech-savvy Senior Backend Engineer with over ten years in the software development arena.

 I am also a fast learner with extensive hands-on experience to handle any part of the development process and complete tasks both independently and collaboratively.
 Naturally hard-working, I ensure to bring my best to take any project to the next level.